Why use the Registry to validate data?

 - Archiving an entity/part that was linked to a required field.

-To identify these errors, Benchling will periodically perform validation checks on the registry.
+To identify these errors, Benchling will perform validation checks on the registry.
 If Benchling perceives that entities are invalid, it will mark those entities and provide information about their invalidation.

 Interpret notifications about invalid entries